caseyfleeter/stanford-cme213.github.io/gcp.md

 1. Start a terminal
 2. Run `gcloud compute scp NAME:VM_PATH LOCAL_PATH`, where `VM_PATH` is the path of file on your VM and  `LOCAL_PATH` is the local destination

-You can use `-r` flag to transfer a directory.
+You can use `--recurse` flag to transfer a directory.
 For example:
-`gcloud compute scp -r ./starter_code hw2:~/`
+`gcloud compute scp --recurse ./starter_code hw2:~/`
 will transfer the local `starter_code` folder to your hw2 virtual machine.